-Due Date: Moday, Dec 10, 11:59pm (Late days may be used.)
+Due Date: Wednesday, May 7, 2014, 11:59pm (Late days may be used.)

-This project can be done in groups of 2 students.
+This project must be done in groups of 2 students.

 1 Introduction

 This assignment introduces you to the principles of internetwork communication using the HTTP and TCP protocols, which form two of the most widely used protocols in today's Internet.
 In addition, the assignment will give you some insights into how to construct web services that are based on the popular REST [3, 4] architectural style, and show an example of how to implement a multi-threaded server.